imeji-community/imeji/src/main/resources/migration/base-url-migrate/README.txt

-This folder contains 3 files, migration_1.txt to migration_3.txt.

-Files contain SPARQL queries for each imeji Model respectively, and update the URL from old URI to a new URI structure.
+Files in this folder contain SPARQL queries for each imeji Model respectively, and update the URL from old URI to a new URI structure.
 Files can be run during imeji instance startup, with automatic migration utility of imeji.
 For these purpose: